 Lamar: And what I noticed I began to feel so much better and more productive of the day.
 And then it gave me more energy to get through my day in the office and reminded me, gave me the energy to after work hit the gym and train hard.
-And I had to really just focus in and prioritize that time whatever it is that I need to commit to that time.
-You know, and I started out, you know, baby steps.
+And I had to really just focus on and prioritize that time whatever it is that I need to commit to that time.
+You know, and I started, you know, baby steps.
 And what I always tell people is do not set yourself up for failure saying if you’ve never worked out, if you’ve never really got in shape and never trained to say, “You know what?
 I’m going to work out seven days a week”.
 Don’t set yourself up for failure.
-I started out small.
+I started small.

 Lamar: I had a very small goal.
 I said, “You know what?
-This day forward I want to commit doing cardio two times a week”.
+This day forward I want to commit to doing cardio two times a week”.
 Right?

 Host: Okay.
 Right.

 Lamar: Very small.
 We all can factor in, we all can squeeze in doing, you know, some type of physical activity two times a week.